almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 can have your favorite, having basic knowledge of how to edit a text file in vi or vim will allow you edit files on any Linux based system even if your favorite editor is not available.

+### Should I learn Linux using Docker or a virtual machine?

+do not matter.
+Both methods will give you the full operating system and the ability to be able to perform all of the functions on that system.
+The major difference is that Docker will use much less resources than a virtual machine will.
+Thus if you are using an older computer, I would suggest going with Docker container that runs Linux over a virtual machine.

 ## Programming

 ### What programming language should I learn first?